Alaska Fishing Guides

 For most of July and August the Alagnak sees a good overlap in the different salmon species.
 Most dates in the season offer 2-3 species of salmon available to the angler offering plenty of variety in the fishing and techniques.
 Most fishing will be done 10-15 minute boat ride up or down river from the lodge.

-The lodge offers comfortable accommodations and even in this remote setting you will feel at home.
+This Alaska fishing lodge offers comfortable accommodations and even in this remote setting you will feel at home.
 The lodge sits high on a bluff overlooking the river.
 The boats and dock just down the steps and always ready to go out for another fishing session.